Automatically Re-Executing Scripts in ASP.NET Core MVC with Blazor Enhanced Navigation

 Modules are cached by the browser once loaded.
 This means that navigating back to a page that references your module will not re-execute it — "Script" will only be logged on the initial load.

-So, while the MutationObserver technique works for regular scripts, modules require a different approach.
-If you need modules to re-execute between navigations, you’ll need to fall back to the page-script web component approach.
+If you truly need per-page execution semantics, you’ll need to fall back to the <page-script> web component approach.